leaked32/Vital-Relics/README.md

 ```

 The same relic system is used for players and maids, so attributes, regeneration, effects and other
-compatible relic mechanics do not need separate relic definitions.
+compatible relic mechanics do not need to separate relic definitions.

 Touhou Little Maid remains an optional integration.